turingschool-examples/futbol/DTR.md

 ### Naming conventions:

-*How to Write a Good Commit Message*

-Begin the commit message with the type of the commit followed by a : and brief description.
+- Begin the commit message with the type of the commit followed by a : and brief description.

 #### Types of commits include: